ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The following sub-sections define the three types for representing submodule claims:

 * A submodule Claims-Set
-* A nested token, which can be any EAT
+* A Nested-Token, which can be any EAT
 * The digest of a detached Claims-Set

 ~~~~CDDL